Translate This Page

 The values and beliefs of a leader are instrumental

-in determining the culture of an organization, and
+the culture of an organization, and

-the culture of an organization is instrumental in
+the culture of an organization is

 There are numerous educational leadership roles

 available in the United States.
-They include principals,
+They include

-vice-principals, heads of schools, educational
+principals, vice-principals, heads of schools,

-administrators, superintendents, etc.
+superintendents, etc.

-Teachers likely develop several leadership skills already.
+Teachers likely develop several leadership skills

-further expand these qualities to help yourself prepare to
+educator, you can further expand these qualities to

-become a school leader.
+help yourself prepare to become a school leader.

-Professionals who are trained in educational leadership
+Professionals who are trained in educational

-are looking for in the modern workplace.
-Some of the most
+skills that employers are looking for in the modern

-important educational leadership skills, which correlate with
+workplace.
+Some of the most important educational leadership skills,

 and companies, are analytical thinking, collaboration,